The-Chaos-Consortium/chaos-and-conquest/docs/hired-help.md

 3. ***Explorer***: When traveling with the party in an area with which they are familiar, the navigation check is skipped.
 They will also note any points of interest and answer questions about the area.

 ## Retainers
 Retainers are NPCs who will delve into dungeons to adventure and engage in combat.
 Retainers are more or less devoted followers of a character, and act under their direction.
 A retainer can be hired for a half share of treasure, and their upkeep costs covered.
-They will also usually require a minimum upfront payment of 5 shillings, increasing based on the retainer's talents and experience.
+They will also usually require a minimum upfront payment of 50p, increasing based on the retainer's talents and experience.
 The employer is required to provide all equipment, arms, and armor for the retainer.
 The pay the retainer receives is for them to spend as they see fit, and as such the PC has no control over it.
 Do not bother tracking the retainer's coin, as it is assumed they will spend it on their own.

 Retainers follow the same advancement rules as PCs.